 I found myself reading at 2am twice during the week it took me to finish the story, because I felt that the book gripping and addictive.
 The writer, Tannis Laidlaw has an amazing ability to paint a clear and visible picture in my mind of times and places I know nothing about.
 I didn’t just imagine a random town, I could see the landscapes, fashions and opinions so clearly, I felt like I had lived in New Zealand during the 1960s myself.

 This book is well worth a read!
-It is available on kindle from today, and is free if you have Prime Now, or 99p if you don’t!
+It is available on kindle from today, and is free if you have Kindle Unlimited, or 99p if you don’t!
 Get your copy here!

 All of the Blog tour information is below – feel free to check out other bloggers’ posts!